ACADEMIC & RESEARCH

-ACADEMIC & RESEARCH

 I graduated in the top 3 of my computer science (BCS) class in 2004 and received a medal for outstanding academic achievement.
 I went on to be sponsored for my MCS for which I focused on network security and algorithms.
 My MCS Thesis is available to download as a PDF.
 Here's also its accompanying download of the modified Snort source code or just view or clone it from my GitHub.

 I have one "official" research paper published and presented at SIGCOMM 2009 PRESTO Workshop: Rapid Service Creation using the JUNOS SDK.
 These days I speak at too many conferences and events to count.

 I am a trained sommelier since 2009 and have enjoyed visiting hundred of vineyards, wineries, breweries, etc. Some highlights other than this 1982 Chateau Mouton-Rothchild include visits to:

-- Bordeaux area: Mouton-Rothchild, Latour, Margaux, Haut-Brion, Palmer, Pape-Clément and L'Evangile.
+Bordeaux area: Mouton-Rothchild, Latour, Margaux, Haut-Brion, Palmer, Pape-Clément, L'Evangile and more.

 Germany: Weingut Reichsrat von Buhl and of course Oktoberfest :)

 Italy: Tuscan countryside and Enoteca di Fonterutoli

 USA: Too many to count including Ridge Montebello, Vérité, Opus One, Joseph Phelps, Pride Mountain, Vine Cliff, Viader, Stag's Leap Cellars, Domaine Drouhin, Domaine Serene, Archery Summit, and of course the Pebble Beach Food and Wine Show.

-- Canada: Stratus, Megalomaniac, Tawse, Hidden Bench, 30 Bench, Southbrook, Fielding
+Canada: Stratus, Megalomaniac, Tawse, Hidden Bench, 30 Bench, Southbrook, Fielding, and many more.

 Jersey/UK: If you're in Jersey (the island, not NJ), there is a picturesque little winery to visit with wine and other local specialties like black butter.